HTTPArchive/almanac.httparchive.org/src/content/en/2022/javascript.md

   )
 }}

-Of the top 1000 pages, 17% use webpack as a bundler.
+Of the 1,000 most popular websites, 17% use webpack as a bundler.
 This makes sense, as many of the top pages HTTP Archive crawls are likely to be high-profile ecommerce sites that use webpack to bundle and optimize source code.
 Even so, the fact that 5% of the all pages in the HTTP Archive dataset use webpack is a significant statistic.
 However, webpack isn't the only bundler in use.

 {{ figure_markup(
     image="parcel-rank.png",